-An Issues Paper was published on 5 July 2012 on which submissions were sought from stakeholder groups, industry, Government and the general community.
-The due date for submissions was 16 August 2012.
+- An Issues Paper was published on 5 July 2012 on which submissions were sought from stakeholder groups, industry, Government and the general community.
+The due date for submissions was 16 August 2012. - Ten public submissions were received in response to the Issues Paper.
+These submissions have been published on the Authority's website.

-The Authority engaged PWC to provide supporting technical and actuarial advice on the nature of markets for home indemnity insurance both in Western Australian and other Australian jurisdictions.
+12 The Authority engaged PWC to provide supporting technical and actuarial advice on the nature of markets for home indemnity insurance both in Western Australian and other Australian jurisdictions.
 This advice underpins some of the analysis contained in the report, though all key findings and conclusions are those of the Authority.
 The PWC report is available on the Authority's website.